Markus Henriksen: 2016–17

 On 31 August 2016, he signed for Hull City on loan until January 2017, with a deal which was made permanent.
 On his Hull debut he assisted the first goal and scored a late winner in a 2–1 EFL Cup win over Stoke City on 21 September 2016.
 On 6 January 2017, his loan from AZ became permanent when he signed a 2 1/2-year deal.
 On 30 September 2017, he scored his first goal, after becoming a member of Hull City, when he came off the bench to get the 5th goal in a 6–1 home victory over Birmingham City.

 2018–19

 On 1 August 2018, Henriksen was named captain for the season.

 On 1 March 2019, Henriksen had his contract with the club extended by one year.

 On 30 June 2020, Hull indicated that Henriksen would leave the club following the expiry of his contract.

 Bristol City (loan)

 On 31 January 2020, Henriksen joined Bristol City on loan until the end of the season.
 He was allowed to leave on 21 June 2020 to pursue "other options".

 Rosenborg

 On 27 September 2020, Henriksen re-joined Rosenborg after eight years.

+After captaining the team for his last three seasons, Henriksen announced that he would not renew his contract with Rosenborg after the 2024 season, and that his second stint at the club was over.

+Henriksen announced vi Instagram on 28 February 2025 the he is reitiring from football.